Patient pathway

 How do you set up a clear and shared referencing process at the local level?
 What tools can facilitate exchanges between healthcare professionals throughout the care pathway?

-What actions should be implemented in order to foster patient activation?
+What actions should be implemented in order to foster patient activation and engagement?
 By what means and how should direct action be taken with patients?

 What data can be shared between those involved throughout the care pathway?
 How is this data collected and used to improve the pathways?